airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-connection-status.md

 - **Show in replication table** navigates you to the **Schema** tab of the connection, where the stream you selected is highlighted
 - **Open details** opens the field selection pane for the stream.
 - [Refresh stream](/operator-guides/refreshes) repulls all historical data for the stream
-- [Clear data](/operator-guides/clear) removes previously synced data from your destination for the stream
+- [Clear data](/operator-guides/clear) removes previously synced data from your destination for the stream.

 ## Connection Troubleshooting